 Step 1

-Collect the cuttings in early morning when it's cool and popu00a0them into a damp polythene bag to prevent wilting.
+Collect the cuttings in early morning when it's cool and pop them into a damp polythene bag to prevent wilting.